Last updated: Oct 18, 2024

 Small business owners, gig workers who drive for work, employees whose jobs necessitate a car, real estate agents – what features do they share?
+Well, one thing they have in common is that they all must provide the Internal Revenue Service (or their employers) with IRS-proof mileage logs to claim mileage deductions.

+But what are the best and the most simple mileage log techniques?
+What are the requirements for a mileage log?
 These are just some of the questions we’re going to answer in this article.

 Why keeping track of your mileage is important

-It’s crucial to keep track of your mileage if you drive, period.
-This provides you with a better understanding of your fuel usage so you can plan how to use your car more effectively.
+- Fuel efficiency: Tracking your miles provides you with a better understanding of your fuel usage so you can plan how to use your car more effectively.
 Your car’s fuel consumption in relation to its miles will show whether it is still as fuel-efficient as it once was or whether a repair is needed.

-How to keep a simple mileage log
+How to keep your mileage with simple printable mileage log

 Manual mileage log on paper

-Mileage tracker app
+Mileage tracker apps

 TIP: Check our comparison table about the best mileage tracker apps of 2023